MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 This article addresses the following considerations for each architecture.

 - **Account lifecycle.** Ability to define business rules to onboard and offboard user accounts in the environment.
 - **External identity providers.** Ability to handle external users from organizations with their own identity provider (for example, another Microsoft Entra tenant, SAML federation provider), or social identity providers.
-The capability to create accounts in your tenant for users who don't have any identity provider.
+It also refers to the capability to create accounts in your tenant for users who don't have any identity provider.
 - **Credential management.** Options to manage credentials for users, such as passwords for users who don't have identity providers, or additional factors of authentication.
 - **Ad-hoc collaboration.** Controls to allow or deny with users in the environment (either workforce users or other external users) with external users on documents, reports, and similar user-created content.
-- **Role-based resource assignment.** Ability to grant external users access to resources such as application assignments, memberships, or SharePoint site memberships based on predefined sets of role-encapsulated permissions.
+- **Role-based resource assignment.** Ability to grant external users access to resources such as application assignments, group memberships, or SharePoint site memberships based on predefined set of permissions, encapsulated in a role.
 - **Risk management.** Assess and manage security, operational, and compliance risks when you enable access to external users.

 We define the following personae based on their relationship with your organization.